Huntsville massacre

-The Huntsville massacre refers to the execution during the Civil War of nine local men, including three Confederate soldiers, by Union soldiers on January 10, 1863, in Huntsville, Arkansas.
-No formal charges were filed, and the US Army discharged the commanding officer.
-The prisoners may have been suspected of being Confederate sympathizers.
-A few months before, guerrillas had attacked a force of 25 Union troops in the area.
+The Huntsville massacre was the Civil War killing of eight men (a ninth survived), including three Confederate officers, by Union soldiers on January 10, 1863, outside Huntsville, Arkansas.
+The commanding officer resigned and faced charges, but they were dropped after witnesses for a trial could not be produced.
+A few months before, Confederates had ambushed 25 Union troops escorting prominent local politician Isaac Murphy's daughters back home, killing most.
+Murphy's daughters were also robbed repeatedly and constantly harassed.

-The event was discussed secretly and nearly lost until a historian wrote about it in a history quarterly in 1974.
+The event was nearly lost until a historian wrote about it in a historical quarterly in 1974.
 More research has been published on this topic, and a memorial to the victims was erected in 2006.

 Background

-In 1862, after the Battle of Pea Ridge in Arkansas, Isaac Murphy of Huntsville had received death threats and was forced to flee his home.
-He had represented Madison County in the state House but was known to have voted against secession at the start of the war.
+In 1862, after the Battle of Pea Ridge in Arkansas, Isaac Murphy of Huntsville received death threats and was forced to flee his home.
+He had represented Madison County in the Arkansas House of Representatives and was the body's lone voted against secession before the war, having been elected with 85% support on a Unionist platform.
 He was with the Army in Missouri.
-By the fall of 1862, his daughters wished to visit him in Pea Ridge, Arkansas, where Murphey had taken a civilian position on General Curtis's staff.
-The Union Army escorted them to return to their home of Huntsville, then under Union control.
+By the fall of 1862, his daughters wished to visit him in Pea Ridge, Arkansas, where Murphy had taken a civilian position on General Curtis's staff.
+The Union Army escorted them back home to Huntsville.

-Two miles from town, the escort of 25 soldiers sent the daughters along to the town alone and set up camp to rest.
-The soldiers were attacked by a local Confederate guerrilla band.
-Eighteen men were killed, and seven of the Union soldiers survived the skirmish.
+Two miles from town, the escort of 25 soldiers sent the daughters to town ahead with a driver and set up camp to rest.
+300 Confederate troops confronted the daughters, demanding to know the size of their escort; the girls refused but relented after the Confederates threatened to kill the driver, though only stole the girls' money.
+The Confederates, greatly outnumbering the escort, attacked the Union soldiers; eighteen men were killed, but seven survived the ambush.

 After the Battle of Prairie Grove, Union General Francis Herron was ordered to take his 5,000 troops northeast to the Mississippi River, where he would connect with the army under the command of General Ulysses S. Grant in the push for Vicksburg.
-While Herron's troops passed through Huntsville, they were told that Murphy's daughters were being harassed by locals and had lost some personal property at their hands.
-Within days Union soldiers had arrested several local men, but no official charges were filed.
+While Herron's troops passed through Huntsville, they were told that Murphy's daughters were being constantly harassed by locals and had their money and personal property stolen by Confederates.
+Murphy's daughters were not the only ones, as Confederates targeted Unionist families near Huntsville, “stripp[ing them] of everything but what was on their bodies, leaving them destitute.”
+Within days Union soldiers had arrested several men, but no official charges were filed.